 Beverly Review: “The Frunchroom set for first event of 2018”

 Crain’s Chicago Business: “Beverly sees big increase in home sales”

 Meanwhile, new arts and social groups and new businesses have “brought a new energy into Beverly” in the past few years, said Francine Benson Garaffo, an @properties agent who has lived in next door Morgan Park for 29 years.

 The neighborhood now has two breweries and a meadery (a meadery makes honey drinks, or mead), the three-year-old Beverly Area Arts Alliance, which hosts an early October Art Walk through the neighborhood, and the Frunchroom series of spoken-word performances.

-Beverly Review: “The Frunchroom to host live storytelling at Beverly Arts Center”
+DNA Info Chicago: “The Frunchroom moves to Beverly Arts Center”

 Daily Southtown: “Frunchroom event showcases South Side stories”

 What began as a small gathering grew to a quarterly event of about 150 people who come to hear speakers read stories, share insights, and entertain around a theme of South Side places and perspectives.
 Those speakers have included reporters, writers, local business owners, college professors and poets.